Unidata/tds/docs/src/public/userguide/pages/thredds/DatasetSourcePlugin.md

  response.sendError(HttpServletResponse.SC_NOT_FOUND, message);
 ~~~

-By returning null, the calling routine assumes that you have sent the response yourself, and will terminate processing without further action.
+By returning `null`, the calling routine assumes that you have sent the response yourself, and will terminate processing without further action.

 Example:
 ~~~java